wangyf/SORDlatest/README.md

 ## Development logs
 - Aug 21, 2018 Add frequency-dependent attenuation (to be checked by AWP benchmark)
+- Aug 23, 2018 Add a function to exert a point source by setting strike, dip, rake and moment.

 ## Bug found and fixed
+- Bug in computing radiated energy, negative value
 *If you found a bug in this program, you are so welcome to report it.*